pulumi/docs/content/docs/using-pulumi/debugging/_index.md

 }
 ```

-navigate to the `Run and Debug` menu on the left pane, and then click the Start Debugging (F5) button with the `Python: Local Attach` configuration.
+Navigate to the `Run and Debug` menu on the left pane, and then click the Start Debugging (F5) button with the `Python: Local Attach` configuration.

 Now you can step through the program and inspect variables.
 Once completed, resume the execution and let the Pulumi CLI complete.